 Our Local Advisory Board

-Moorcroft School is part of Eden Academy; multi-academy trust (MAT).
-Governance of all schools in the academy is the responsibility of the Board of Trustees.
-Information about their role and governance of the Academy can be found on the Eden Academy Website.
+Moorcroft School is part of Eden Academy Trust; a multi-academy trust (MAT).
+Governance of all schools in the Trust is the responsibility of the Board of Trustees.
+Information about their role and governance of the Trust can be found on the Eden Academy Trust Website.
 Up until July 2017 Moorcroft had a local governing body and minutes are available to the left of this page.
 However, in September each school will have a Local Advisory Board (LAB) to support with school development and improvement.

 The Local Advisory Boards’ role is to provide advice and support to an individual school within the Trust in order that it achieves its aims.
 The LABs are designed to enable key stakeholders to get involved in the life of the school and the academy, contribute to its development and promote the school within the community.
 Individual members of the LABs act as representatives for their school on the committees of the Board of Trustees including the finance and asset management committees.